 DataBank’s Green Financing Framework

-The loan is structured under DataBank’s Green Financing Framework, which links funding to environmental targets including power usage efficiency, water conservation and carbon emissions reduction.
+The loan structured, under DataBank’s Green Financing Framework, which links funding to environmental targets including power usage efficiency, water conservation and carbon emissions reduction.
 The company has a goal of reaching carbon neutrality by 2030.

-The financing comes amid a broader wave of capital raising in the data center sector as operators expand capacity to support AI training workloads and cloud computing demand.
+The April financing came amid a broader wave of capital raising in the data center sector, as operators expanded capacity to support AI training workloads and cloud computing demand.
 DataBank has completed about $4.7 billion in financings over the past year, including a $1.6 billion credit facility expansion and a $1.1 billion hyperscale securitization.

 Texas, particularly the Dallas–Fort Worth region, has emerged as a key destination for large-scale data center development due to available power, land and network connectivity.